Sustainable Supply Chain Management

 ① Supplier management policy

 To communicate the management requirements of the supply chain and ensure the achievement of sustainable targets, HIWIN formulated sustainable supply chain management strategies and mid- to long-term targets, which were implemented after senior management decided on supply chain-related plans and were disclosed on HIWIN’s website.
 We aim to exert a positive influence on the supply chain of the precision machinery industry, advocate for building a sustainable supply chain with our suppliers, and commit to responsible procurement and developing the supply chain’s technical capabilities.
-This is to provide our customers with continuous, responsible, and quality services.
-For relevant information, please refer to ESG Committee Structure and “Supplier Management Policy.”
+To continuously provide responsible and high-quality services to our customers, please refer to Chapter 3.3 Organizational Management Structure and the “Supplier Management Policy”for more information.

 ② Supplier code of conduct